-“These paint brush-like brushes also provide a full-coverage finish,” he says.
 Use a flat brush to apply a creamy foundation using outward strokes.
 Depending on the size, these brushes are great for applying product on areas like under your eyes or around your nose.
 One of our go-tos is the Urban Decay Pro Flat Optical Blurring Brush.
+“These paint brush-like brushes provide a full-coverage finish,” Almodovar says.

 When used with liquid foundation, sponges offer the sheerest coverage.
 We love the L'Oréal Paris Infallible Blend Artist Foundation Blender because its shape makes it easy to hold, and it delivers a natural, skin-like finish.